mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "I'm kind of busy, but if you must," responds Nakamura.
 Dr. Bail is an unwelcome interruption.
 His introvert needs time alone; swapping and cleaning air filters is a boring, but easily-explained way to briefly sequester himself away from the other crew.
 But the conversation is inevitable; Dr. Bail will continue to ping him with the persistence of a machine until he concedes.

 He picks up the bags of new and old filters, then moves to the next room.
-He will do this four more times as he works towards the stern of Rome IV, away from the VeeCee.
+He will do this four more times as he works towards the stern of Rome IV.

-Most non-scientific press is confused about the Rome IV spacecraft.
-It is actually two parts, similar to the Apollo moon missions.
-Apollo missions consisted of the Command and Service Module: abbreviated in NASA-speak as the *CSM*, and the Lunar Excursion Module: *LEM* in NASA-speak.
-Rome IV is the CSM, but instead of an LEM, there is a VOM: *Venus Orbiting Module*.

-"You cannot call it the VOM," the marketing department fought back.
-"It's certain to be called the *VOMit*.
-Instead, how about *Aeneas*?"

-Nice try on behalf of marketing, but the media refers to it as the *VOMit COMET*.
-The mission press secretary can only grimace each time someone from the press asks a question about the *VeeCee*.

-"You must be referring to Aeneas," says the press secretary.

-"Right," replies the press.
-"The VeeCee."
+| *(explanation of Rome IV and Aeneas.
+Detail that Aeneas reflects radiation from the sun and will shield both Rome IV (when in transit) and the habitat module of Aeneas when in orbit around venus)*

 Nakamura is in the far forward end of Rome IV.
-Just ahead of him is the deflated ~~VeeCee~~ Aeneas.
+Just ahead of him is the deflated Aeneas.
 When they reach Venus it will be inflated and deployed fifty-two kilometers above the surface of the planet.
 The Aeneas habitat will hang below the blimp; the Rome IV CSM will orbit above the atmosphere.

 "Did you notice anything unusual about the filter you just removed?" asks Dr. Bail.